Krishna-Agarwal-2/Commentify/README.md

-# 💬 CommentiFy — YouTube Comment Summarizer (LLM-Powered)
+# 💬 CommentiFy — YouTube Comment Analyzer (LLM + Sentiment)

-A quick tool to extract comments from any YouTube video and summarize them using an LLM (like ChatGPT or Mistral via Ollama).
+A quick tool to extract comments from any YouTube video and summarize them using an LLM (like ChatGPT or Mistral via Ollama), **with sentiment analysis**.

 Built during a late-night coding spree with zero UI, zero testing, and just vibes.